 - Toast your hike with a beer from Calicraft Brewery in Walnut Creek.

 Latest Mount Diablo Trip Reports

 These hike logs will give you a feel for what the current conditions are, and the experience from other Six-Pack of Peaks challengers.

 The Six-Pack of Peaks Challenge

-This hike is part of the Northern California Six-Pack of Peaks Challenge, a series of challenging hikes up six, diverse and scenic Bay Area mountains.
+This hike is part of the San Francisco Bay Area Six-Pack of Peaks Challenge, a series of challenging hikes up six, diverse and scenic Bay Area mountains.
 Sign-up to take the challenge today!